-- Language Support in French and Spanish, Grades 1-5: The primary school employs two more support teachers, one in Spanish and one in French.
-Both are experienced teachers and native speakers of the language who provide in-class and out-of-class support for individuals and small groups in French and Spanish.
+- Language Support in English, French and Spanish, Grades 1-5: The English, French and Spanish language support coordinators provide in-class and out-of-class support for individuals and small groups in English, French and Spanish.

-- Learning Specialist: The learning specialist works with teachers and students to provide strategies to address identified learning needs.
+- Learning Specialist: Our learning specialists work with teachers and students to provide strategies to address identified learning needs.

-- Math Support: The math support teacher works with teachers to plan differentiated lessons and provides in-class support for individuals and small groups in Grades 1-5.
+- Mathematics Support: The Math support teacher works with teachers to plan differentiated lessons and provides in-class support and out-of-class support for individuals and small groups in Grades 1-5.

 - WIS employs the Responsive Classroom approach, which supports the strong connection between social-emotional learning (SEL) and academic success by using practices to develop engaging learning environments and a community whose members feel significant and valued.

-- The counselor also works with teachers to provide classroom lessons to develop healthy friendships, solve social problems, and increase self-esteem.
+- The counselors also work with teachers to provide classroom lessons to develop healthy friendships, solve social problems, and increase self-esteem.